candidgiggles/kmitchellphoto.github.io/session-info/index.md

 title3: Event Photography
 img3: /img/Website Galleries/Events/Lauren&Co-12.jpg
 post3: Candid Giggles Photography offers event photography coverage for events up to 4 hours.
 Every detail will be captured- from the cake to the smiling faces of your guests.
-The perfect way to remember your special event is with a custom photo book, which is included in two of the three packages offered.
+The perfect way to remember your special event is with a custom photo book, which is included in two of the three packages.
 link3: /event-photography/

 title4: Memory Year Book